Vendor security reviews

 Can my MSP just answer these questions for me?

 Some MSPs can answer the network-and-infrastructure questions.
 Very few can produce a WISP, a risk assessment, documented risk decisions, training records, or a vendor inventory.
 Those are governance artifacts that sit with the firm, not the MSP.
-That's where Kompflow fits.
+That is where Kompflow fits.

-What if the client's questionnaire asks something I don't have an answer for?
+What if the client's questionnaire asks something I do not have an answer for?

-The Insurance Gap Assistant (Professional and Premium) can tell you whether you have it and where it lives.
-If you don't have it yet, it tells you what's missing and how to close the gap.
+The Insurance Gap Assistant (Starter and Professional) can tell you whether you have it and where it lives.
+If you do not have it yet, it tells you what is missing and how to close the gap.
 Most client questionnaires map to artifacts Kompflow already produces.

 Do you have an actual vendor questionnaire library?